OmarMiniesy/Notes/Security/Wireless Network Security/Security Standards.md

 ### General Notes

-> There is backwards compatibility of security standards on [[Device Types]].
+There is backwards compatibility of security standards on [[Device Types]].

 ---
 ### WPA2

-> Also known as RSN, Robust Securty Network.
+Also known as RSN, Robust Security Network.

 > Uses AES [[Encryption]] and CCMP.

 Authentication in WPA2: